nitin-motiani/jlisp/src/Plans.md

 not allowed in usual circumstances.
 Since we are not doing quote for now, it's okay to ignore.
 But have to remember that the args in lambda would be handled using list like that, and we need to be careful there.
 Good thing is that in case of lambda, this will strictly be list of symbols.

+4. How will I make type inference work?
+Not sure at the point.
+I think I'll be able to cast things in the native java functions, and if they are wrong type, throw.
+Check point below for more details.

+5. What should evaluate method of expression return?
+After thinking through for longer, it seems to make sense that the evaluate methods of expression should return another expression.
+And we can nest things around expressions in a cleaner way, I think.
+And the Constant Literals can have a function to get the actual value, which can be used when we are actually doing the computation using native java functions.

+6. Should the function expressions etc have a return type field too?
+This could go a long way towards figuring out correct type before evaluation.
+But I can't see a way to make this work easily for dynamic typed stuff.
+Can make it work for native functions sure, but not sure how to do it for user defined functions

+7. Should evaluate method take scope?
+Or should we have a getCurrentScope thingy going?

+Exception Types Required :-
+1. Variable not found
+2. Condition in if should be boolean type